mas-bandwidth/gafferongames/content/home/hero.md

 +++
 ## My name is **Glenn Fiedler** and I'm the founder and CEO of **Network Next**

 I spent a career writing netcode for games.
 Now I'm making the internet better for games at [Network Next](https://networknext.com).
+Check out my new blog at [mas-bandwidth.com](https://mas-bandwidth.com/xdp-for-game-programmers)!

 {{< youtube fFP7c59ezjo >}}